1060NetKernel/getting-started/README.md

 Eclipse
 -------

-To start playing with the code in Eclipse run to create Eclipse's .project and .classpath files...
+To start playing with the code in Eclipse...

 <code>gradle eclipse</code>

-Now in Eclipse just use **"Import..."** and point to the directory as an Eclipse project
+This creates *.project* and *.classpath* files for Eclipse, so now in Eclipse just use **"Import..."** and point to the directory as an Eclipse project.

 Next Steps with NetKernel
 -------------------------